vastly reduced time-to-onboard for new developers and contributors

 At first, I worked on writing a fake data generator for crash reports.
 I figured I could probably get a fake crash data generator for terrible crash data working.
 I soon tossed aside such a foolish notion for a few reasons:

 To generate really terrible crash data is easy--throw a bunch of random values in and a junk memory dump.
-However, the crash metadata is inextricably tied to the memory dump and we need a well-formed memory dump to test the processor and if the output is gibberish, the results won't look sane in the webapp.
+However, the crash metadata is inextricably tied to the memory dump and we need a well-formed memory dump to test the processor and if the output is gibberish, the results won't make sense in the webapp.

 People making code changes to Firefox are constantly changing the shape and contents of crash reports.
 If we were able to build a fake data system that had fake memory dumps, we'd have to update it every week to reflect changes in the data we're getting from crash reports from the nightly channel.